 - Physical restraints

-Other prohibited activities emphasized at Princeton:
+Examples of prohibited activities that students have experienced at Princeton:

 - Requirements that new members must change their schedule in a way that keeps them from functioning according to their normal schedule academically, socially, etc. (For example: A prospective member must sleep in an older member’s dorm for three weeks on end. )